simonvomeyser/simple-web-dev/resources/markdown/how-to-test-static-pages-automatically-in-laravel.md

 This package is more of a proof of concept for me, and something I needed for simpler pages to quickly add a testing layer.

 Sadly, this *does not work with JavaScript* – it basically has the same limitations that default Laravel feature test have.
+So no testing SPAs or [Ineartia.js](https://inertiajs.com/) projects

 There is a [roadmap](https://github.com/simonvomeyser/laravel-automatic-tests#roadmap) you can check out for the things that could be a cool addition to this package.